voxos-ai/bolna/README.md

 Refer to the [docs](https://docs.bolna.dev/providers) for a deepdive into all supported providers.

-## Local setup
+## Local example setup
-A basic local setup uses `Twilio` for telephony.
+A basic local setup includes usage of `Twilio` for telephony.
 We have dockerized the setup in `local_setup/`.
 One will need to populate an environment `.env` file from `.env.sample`.

 The setup consists of four containers:

+1. Telephony web server:
-1. Twilio web server: for initiating the calls one will need to set up a [Twilio account]([https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account](https://www.twilio.com/docs/messaging/guides/how-to-use-your-free-trial-account))
+   1. Choosing Twilio: for initiating the calls one will need to set up a [Twilio account]([https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account](https://www.twilio.com/docs/messaging/guides/how-to-use-your-free-trial-account])
 2. Bolna server: for creating and handling agents
 3. `ngrok`: for tunneling.
 One will need to add the `authtoken` to `ngrok-config.yml`
 4. `redis`: for persisting agents & prompt data